StatisticalRethinkingJulia/TuringModels.jl/README.md

 This will activate the project environment (thanks to the `--project` flag) and will _interactively_ execute `Franklin.serve()`.
 Interactively means that if serve fails, then you will still be in an active REPL session which avoids having to completely restart Julia.
 Building the site for the first time will take about 20 minutes.
-After that, the site will be available on <http://localhost:8000/> by default.
+After building the site, it will be available on <http://localhost:8000/>.
 Consecutive calls to serve will only take a few minutes because Franklin caches the output.

 ## Versions